RYAN-REGO/Docker_app/README.md

-## Docker implmentation of Socio-Media Web App
+## Docker implementation of Socio-Media Web App

 - A simple social-media web app built using MERN stack.
 - Firebase used for storing images uploaded by users thus generating image urls which is in turn stored in MONGODB database.